walterxie/eDNA-pipeline/R/README.md

 * Output: 1) the figure of turnover within and between plots.

 ### allMDSBySubplots.r
-Multivariate ordination of samples using non-metric multidimensional scaling of effective beta diversity for paired subplots.
+Multivariate ordination of 454 samples using non-metric multidimensional scaling of effective beta diversity for paired subplots.

 * Input: 1) community matrix file, such as 16S.csv;
 * Output: 1) the figure of MDS for paired subplots.

+### allProcrustes.r

 ### allGeneCorrolation.r
 Pairwise community matrix correlations of effective beta diversity between data sets.